aranvhout/OMSS_generator/omss_documentation.md

 ![](omss_documentation_files/figure-commonmark/cell-6-output-1.png)

-It’s also possible to apply multiple `DISTRIBUTE_THREE` rules to different attribute types within a single matrix.
+It’s also possible to apply multiple `DISTRIBUTE_THREE` rules to different `AttributeTypes` within a single matrix.
 Building on the previous example, we now apply a `DISTRIBUTE_THREE` rule to both the shape and color attributes.
 This creates an even more varied and engaging puzzle by distributing three distinct shapes and three distinct